-Economics.
-One of the major challenges to the designer is to meet all these constraints within another limitation -- the budget.
-A perfectly functioning station is a failure if it costs too much, either initially or for O&M. The designer must judge, for instance, whether the protection of costly equipment is worth the additional expense of a filter and its upkeep.
+ECONOMICS.
+One of the major challenges to the designer is to meet all these constraints within another limitation-the budget.
+A perfectly-functioning station is a failure if it costs too much, either initially or for O&M. The designer must judge, for instance, whether the protection of costly equipment is worth the additional expense of a filter and its upkeep.
 Again, the risk assessment process is useful.
-Where safety is involved, it is helpful to remember that the money spent on one lawsuit would buy many of the items in question!
+Where safety is involved, it is helpful to remember that the money spent on a single lawsuit would likely buy many of the items in question!